Blackdown, West Sussex: Architecture and buildings

-As well as Aldworth House on the steep eastern flank and Foxholes (which together formed the estate of Alfred, Lord Tennyson) walkers can enjoy a range of architecture, especially in Victorian and turn-of-the-20th-century, rustic styles (such as Arts and Crafts architecture).
-These include, to the west, Blackdown House which is surrounded by daffodils in the spring; and to the east Old Manor Farm.
+As well as Aldworth House on the steep eastern flank and Foxholes (which together formed the estate of Alfred, Lord Tennyson), there is a range of architecture, especially in Victorian and turn-of-the-20th-century, rustic styles (such as Arts and Crafts).
+These include, to the west, Blackdown House, which is surrounded by daffodils in the spring; and to the east Old Manor Farm.